gpozzi/capstone-google-analytics/README.md

 <img src="https://user-images.githubusercontent.com/52865532/147880239-c4547d86-7c0b-497a-85d8-bdcfd34418f5.png" width="700">

 Demand is mostly stable across the days of the week, but we can see when it gets closer to the weekend night trips become more common.
-This may indicate people go clubbing / visiting friends / get a drink at a bar and stay longer in Manhattan.
+This may indicate people go clubbing / visiting friends / get a drink at a bar and stay longer in Manhattan those days.

 <img src="https://user-images.githubusercontent.com/52865532/145298278-a6cdb7f9-fc57-4d35-aad0-9e626560b2a5.png" width="700">